 UPMC Community Treatment Team

 Thousands of UPMC Health Plan members have complex medical, behavioral, and psychosocial needs that are difficult to manage with medical care alone.
 Many live in low-income communities that lack access to transportation, healthy food, and affordable housing.
 Such barriers make it difficult for them to obtain care, treat their conditions, and seek proper follow-up.
-The UPMC Community Treatment Team (CTT) was created by UPMC Health Plan and Community Care Behavioral Health Organization in response to this dilemma.
+The UPMC Community Treatment Team (CTT) was created by UPMC Health Plan and Community Care Behavioral Health Organization (Community Care) in response to this dilemma.
 It consists of nurses, case managers, community health workers, and pharmacists.
 Members of UPMC Health Plan who were engaged by CTT showed a significant increase in their own assessment of their quality of life.
 They regularly complete a “medication reconciliation”—a review of medications that helps the member understand why they are taking their medications.
 These members are also more likely to see their primary care physicians after discharge.
 In 2017, the UPMC Center for High Value Healthcare received an award from the Patient Centered Outcomes Research Institute (PCORI) to evaluate what care management approaches by CTT will work best for these members.